puppeteer/puppeteer/docs/chromium-support.md

 # Chromium Support

-The following versions of Chromium are supported, mapped to Puppeteer version:
+The following versions of Chromium are supported, mapped to Puppeteer version.
+This list is automatically updated when the version of Chromium changes in a given release of Puppeteer.
+If an exact matching version of Puppeteer isn't listed, the supported version of Chromium is that for the immediately prior version of Puppeteer:

 <!-- version-start -->